Ivo-Balbaert/The_Way_to_Jai/book/12_Basics of structs.md

     print("Patient has name: %\n", name); // => Patient has name: Johnson }
 ```
 Line (1) tells us Patient can use the namespace of Person.
 That's why in line (2) (where we normally would write pat1.pe.name) we don't need to use Person in order to access the `name` field.
-Line (3) shows us that we can even use pat1 as a namespace.
+Line (3) shows us that we can even use `pat1` as a namespace.
 The keyword using lets you import namespaces, as we did with enums. `pe` is not a keyword here, it can be replaced by any other word, for example `using person: Person`.
 Instead of declaration (1B), we could have written line (4), so that we could use the fields of pat1 without writing pat1.field, just write field.
 **using** allows us to refer to a contained struct's members without referencing that struct.
 It allows you to bring the member variables of a struct into the scope of another struct (like sub-classing but no methods/overriding) or a proc (like a method, see § 12.16).
 This mimics a kind of _inheritance_: Patient is like a subtype of the supertype Person.
-We use _composition_ instead of a subclass and can reference the fields of the ‘parent’ struct directly.
+Jai uses _composition_ instead of inheritance and can reference the fields of the 'parent' struct directly.
 Jai doesn't have classes and inheritance, but as we see here: first class composition works like inheritance!
+    **Favor composition over inheritance.**

-(see § 23B for a more complete example).
+(See § 23B for a more complete example).

-> The `using` keyword allows you to bring the member variables of a struct into the scope of a function (like a method but more flexible) or another struct (like subclassing but no methods/overriding).
+See this [Discussion about OOP](https://en.wikipedia.org/wiki/Entity%E2%80%93component%E2%80%93system)

 > In a large program with many structs, `using` can give rise to field-name collisions.
 To avoid this, use the `except` modifier to avoid these field name(s):
 > `using,except(length) position: Vector3_With_Length;`
 > As the exact opposite, the `only` modifier imports only the names that are in its list: `using,only(w, y) orientation: Quaternion;`
-> `using,map(proc) can be used to map duplicate names to other names.
+> `using,map(proc)` can be used to map duplicate names to other names.
 > (see how_to/044)

-> Favor composition over inheritance.

-See this [Discussion about OOP](https://en.wikipedia.org/wiki/Entity%E2%80%93component%E2%80%93system)

 ## 12.8 The #as directive
 What if we want the power of `using` from § 12.7 and the ability to implicitly cast a variable of the struct subtype to a variable of the struct supertype?
 This is accomplished with the **#as** directive: